Donald Trump’s $1M Donation To Hurricane Harvey Relief Is Equivalent To Average American Family Giving $8

 — Alyssa Milano (@Alyssa_Milano) September 2, 2017

-Authory Tony Schwartz tweeted Friday morning that he didn’t believe Trump had any intention of donating his personal money to help victims of Hurricane Harvey.
+Author Tony Schwartz tweeted Friday morning that he didn’t believe Trump had any intention of donating his personal money to help victims of Hurricane Harvey.

 “He only promises to give,” Schwartz wrote.
 “Never actually does.”

 While the White House has not yet offered proof that Donald Trump made the $1 million donation, the president has been busy in the wake of Hurricane Harvey.
-He made his second trip to Texas over the weekend, meeting with residents displaced by the storm and surveying damage while offering more federal help in the recover efforts.
+He made his second trip to Texas over the weekend, meeting with residents displaced by the storm and surveying damage while offering more federal help in the recovery efforts.

 [Featured Image by Alex Wong/Getty Images]